codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/ci-examples/uploading-or-downloading-from-gs.md

 max-width="90%"
 %}

-You will need to define a pipeline variable, KEY_FILE, in the pipeline settings:
+You need to define a pipeline variable, KEY_FILE, in the pipeline settings:

 {% include image.html
 lightbox="true"